© Missing - We are looking for Denise

 I am often asked to talk about Denise's story.

-The common opinion regarding the kidnapping of minors is naturally one of firm condemnation.
-We all declare ourselves to be on the side of the prosecution when someone is arrested for violating the innocence of a child or killing them.
+The common opinion regarding the abduction of minors is naturally one of firm condemnation.
+We all declare ourselves to be on the side of the prosecution when someone is arrested for violating the innocence of a child or for killing one.
 But this is only in words.
-In fact, the fear of getting involved in problems that do not concern us helps to increase the opportunities for criminals to act; our guilty silence hides and distorts the reality of a monster that exploits omertà to harm the innocent; in some cases, backward and ignorant thinking justifies the actions of those who do evil because they think they are avenging a supposed wrong suffered.
+In reality, the fear of getting involved in problems that do not concern us helps to increase the possibilities for criminals to act; our guilty silence hides and distorts the reality of a monster that exploits omertà (code of silence) to harm innocents; in some cases, backward and ignorant thinking justifies the actions of those who do evil because they believe they are avenging a supposed wrong suffered.

-This is how criminals are born: they are born from the people around them, who raise them, who tolerate them, and who stand by them.
-Alone they are nothing and remain nothing, but instead, they draw full support for their mindset from those they have contact with, including those who think they have not contributed to the evil because they turned their faces the other way.
+This is how criminals are born: they are born from the people around them, who raise them, tolerate them, and stand by them.
+Alone they are nothing and remain nothing, but in their mindset, they draw full support from those they have contact with, including those who think they have not contributed to evil because they turned their face the other way.

 Not acting is acting in favor, because this is a game that can only be won with a clear and counter-trend stance, not with the pleasant tranquility of one's own home, which collapses irreparably when the criminal then targets us as well.
 We let him grow, and he did not "spare" us just because we did not oppose his existence.

-It is useless to make fine speeches and then pretend not to see and not to hear.
+It is useless to make fine speeches and then pretend not to see or hear.
 First of all, we must ask ourselves if there is a wrong so great that it can be paid for with the life of a little girl.
 But what harm could ever require this price to be "repaid"?
-And so, among the prudent indifference of many, those who did evil walk calmly down the street and even feel authorized to laugh at the problems they have caused, surrounded by people lacking any degree of humanity and sociability.
+And so, among the prudent indifference of many, those who did evil walk the streets calmly and even feel authorized to laugh at the problems they have caused, surrounded by people lacking any degree of humanity and sociality.

-Missing children do not have the chance to ask for help and so we must become their voice; our actions must restore their hope of returning home.
+Missing children do not have the possibility to ask for help and so we must become their voice; our actions must restore their hope of returning home.

 Pietra Maggio